Stackclash/5e-vault/6. Resources/Books/Strongholds And Followers/08 Strongholds By Class.md

 Some classes have a wider range of results.
 Paladins can gain more different followers than Sorcerers.
 This reflects how normal people view the different classes.
 Paladins and fighters and clerics tend to be respected, trusted.
 If they have spells, they often use them to help and heal.
 But peasants don't react well to sorcery, to arcane knowledge Man Was Not Meant to Know!

 The follower options for each class reflect this.
 Martial classes are more likely to get military units, while classes that use sorcery and delve into hidden places or research forgotten lore are more likely to get [[5.
-Mechanics/Tables/Special Allies (SAF).md\|special allies]] (page 67).
+Mechanics/Tables/Special Allies.md\|special allies]] (page 67).

 These cultural assumptions reflect the default Fantasyland campaign setting, but the assumptions of your setting may be very different.
 GMs, you can adjust these charts to reflect your world's assumptions or even let players roll on a chart for a different class if it makes more sense!